DBraun/PhaserCHOP/README.md

 The first input to PhaserCHOP is the `phase` from the GLSL function.
 Why `phase` and not `pct`?
 Many of TouchDesigner's nodes match the output size to be the first input's size.
 (If you wire a CHOP of N channels and S samples into a Math CHOP, the output should probably still be N channels and S samples.)
 For this reason, the first input to the PhaserCHOP works as an N-channel list of S `phase` samples.
 N is often 1 but doesn't need to be.
 S can be very large.
 Although S can be as small as 1, you probably don't need the PhaserCHOP to animate only one sample.
 Most importantly, **the phase input typically does not need to animate/cook every frame.** You can swap it out an opportune times for different phases, like when `pct` is 0 or 1, but you probably shouldn't be animating it in a complicated way.

 The second input to PhaserCHOP is the `pct` parameter from the GLSL function.
-When `pct` is 0, PhaserCHOP will return `0` for all samples.
-When `pct` is 1, it will return `1` for all samples.
+It should be one sample and one channel.
+Channels other than the first and samples other than the last will be ignored.
+When `pct` is 0, PhaserCHOP will return `0` for all input phase samples.
+When `pct` is 1, it will return `1` for all phase samples.
 Typically, you linearly bring `pct` from 0 to 1, but you could do it at different speeds or even directions.

 The third input to PhaserCHOP is the `e` parameter from the GLSL function.
 Typically you don't connect anything here.
 Instead you use the Custom Parameter `Edge` on the node itself.
-If you do want to wire into this third input, it should be 1 channel and S samples long.
+If you do want to wire into this third input, it should be match the channels and samples of the phase input.
+If if it doesn't exactly match, it will use as many samples/channels as possible before reusing the last channel or last sample.

 ## Instructions
 For a quick start, get `PhaserCHOP.dll` from the [Releases](https://github.com/DBraun/PhaserCHOP/releases) and place it in this repo's `Plugins` folder.
 To build the file yourself, open `PhaserCHOP.sln` and press `F5` in either Debug mode or Release Mode.
 A post-build event will copy the newly built DLL into `Plugins`.